 - How to know that the company needs an outsourced CTO?

-What is a Chief Technology Officer as a Service, and what do they do for a business?
+What is a CTO as a Service, and what do they do for a business?

 According to IBM research “The CTO revelation“, since 2019, more CTOs are reporting increased capability maturity, including 600% more who are experiencing advanced digital process automation capabilities, 530% seeing advanced hybrid cloud operations, 353% realizing advanced cloud-native development, plus surges in those reporting the maturity of other key technologies.